My role as a dog behaviourist

 Calm dog behaviour on day one

 On our first walk together Bima did not bark once (this was a complete change for her and seeing such dramatic change on the first day together is not unheard of).
-I demonstrated how as soon as we spotted any signs of a potential for escalation in her state we stopped her straight away using the line, brought her back to our feet and rewarded her calm behaviour with high value food as we continued to distract her.
+I demonstrated how as soon as we spotted any signs of a potential for escalation in her state we stopped her straight away using the line, brought her back to our feet and rewarded her calm behaviour with high-value food as we continued to distract her.
 This particular approach worked wonders for Bima, but please bear in mind that all dogs are different and what works for one, may not work for another.

 Dog behaviour problems solved

 Stopping little Bima from running about the park and controlling various situations as she saw fit, was no longer an option and this alone will enable her owner to make big strides towards creating a calmer dog that is much easier to manage into the future.
-The first step to resolving any dog behaviour problem is being able to stop the dog from practicing such unwanted behaviours and to then go on and replace it with more positive responses, which are guided by the owner.
+The first step to resolving any dog behaviour problem is being able to stop the dog from practising such unwanted behaviours and to then go on and replace it with more positive responses, which are guided by the owner.

 So in summary, by carrying out a complete assessment of the behaviours exhibited both in and out of the home, it is possible to make a comprehensive change for the better.
 Placing an emphasis on calming measures and slowing the dog down to a speed that enables the owner to exhibit greater levels of control is a fundamental aspect of my work that needs to be addressed on the vast majority of visits.